-Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts.
-MFA selected Amanda Saulsbury as the Student of the Month for December.
+Medical Facilities of America (MFA) is dedicated to our students’ success and wants to highlight students for their efforts.
+The MFA Student Standout for the month of December is Amanda Saulsbury.

 Name: Amanda Saulsbury

 Undergraduate degree and school: BS in Health Sciences, with a minor in Psychology, at Lock Haven University